Appendix T — SPSS Tutorial: Repeated Measures ANOVA

 | Post − Mid | 3.36 | 2.47 | 1.36 | Large |

 The SD of the difference scores is not shown in the Bonferroni output.
-To obtain it in SPSS, create the difference variable using Transform → Compute Variable (e.g., diff_mid_pre = strength_mid - strength_pre) and then run Analyze → Descriptive Statistics → Descriptives on that new variable.
+To obtain it in SPSS, create the difference variable using Transform → Compute Variable (e.g., diff_mid_pre = strength_kg_mid - strength_kg_pre) and then run Analyze → Descriptive Statistics → Descriptives on that new variable.
 SPSS will report the SD directly in the output — no hand arithmetic needed.
 Repeat for each pairwise comparison, then divide the mean difference by the SD to obtain Cohen’s d.

-S.6 Part 5: Creating a visualization
+T.6 Part 5: Creating a visualization

 SPSS produces a basic estimated marginal means plot automatically when you request it in the Plots dialog.
 To improve it: